 Cyberterrorism, Homeland Security

-iP3141 is a national homeland security & cyberterrorism prevention initiative developed by New York State licensed psychologist Michael Nuccitelli, Psy.D.
-As part of iP3141, he has designed a template that will reduce the probability of a cyber-terrorist attack, increase homeland security information dissemination speed and ignite an Information Age educational movement.
+iP3141 is a national homeland security, cyber security & cyberterrorism prevention initiative developed by NYS licensed psychologist and online safety educator Michael Nuccitelli, Psy.D.
+As part of iP3141, he has designed a template that will reduce the probability of a cyber-terrorist attack, increase homeland security information dissemination speed, assist the cyber-attacked and ignite an Information Age educational movement.
 Provided is a brief overview of iP3141.

-iP3141 is a national initiative to establish an educational, homeland security and iPredator professional and public sector network to service, educate & monitor Americans of the 3141 counties and county equivalents in the 50 States and the District of Columbia.
-The National Conference of State Legislatures defines cyber terrorism as the use of Information and Communications Technology by terrorist groups and individuals to further their agenda.
+iP3141 is a national initiative to establish an educational, homeland security and cyber-attack prevention professional and public sector network to service, educate & monitor Americans of the 3141 counties.
+The National Conference of State Legislatures defines cyberterrorism as the use of Information and Communications Technology (ICT) by terrorist groups and individuals to further their agenda.

 This can include use of ICT to organize and execute attacks against networks, computer systems and telecommunications infrastructures or for exchanging information or making threats electronically.
-Examples are hacking into computer systems, introducing viruses to vulnerable networks, web site defacing, denial-of-service attacks, or terrorist threats made via electronic communication.
+Examples are hacking into computer systems, introducing viruses to vulnerable networks, web site defacing, denial-of-service attacks, or terrorist threats made via electronic communications.

 According to the FBI, cyber terrorism is any “premeditated, politically motivated attack against information, computer systems, computer programs and data which results in violence against non-combatant targets by sub-national groups or clandestine agents.”
 As the author of iPredator, cyberstalkers, cyber terrorist, cybercriminals and the ideologically extreme are just a few typologies who victimize others using ICT.
 Information Age society has drastically changed, becoming more isolated and disconnected leading to a change in basic assumptions about violence, crime, and deviance.